 - What's the summer weather like?

-- How likely is it that I'll see McKinley?
+- How likely is it that I'll see Denali (Mt.
+McKinley)?

-- Where are the best places to see McKinley around town?
+- Where are the best places to see Denali around town?

 Geri: "It's a real village, where real people live-and they're very friendly.
-It's not just a strip of gift shops, but a nice town to walk through, with benches to people-watch or see the panoramic view of McKinley.
+It's not just a strip of gift shops, but a nice town to walk through, with benches to people-watch or see the panoramic view of Denali (Mt.
+McKinley).
 Talkeetna is probably as wild as many people really want to get.
 It's wild, yet with a latté."

 Charlene: "We've hung on to the rural environment and historic values, but have first—class accommodations.
 And though I've lived in Alaska for 28 years, I was still blown away by the view from this area.
 Talkeetna is one of the only places where you can go flightseeing and land in Denali National Park, right on the mountain.
 It's really one of those wows".